bradswilson1/it-home-lab/docs/tickets/ticket-004-wrong-program.md

 10 min

 ## Prevention and user education
-Users can try opening with a different program by right-clicking on the file.
-Then selecting 'Open with', and then selecting the program they want to use.
-If the file doesn't open properly then the selected program may not be compatible and another program will need to be chosen.
+Users can open a file in a different program without changing the default by right-clicking, choosing Open with, and leaving the 'Always use this app' box unchecked

 ## Notes
-When trying to open a file with a specific program using right-click and 'open with', users must be aware that that program will now be the default for opening all files of that type.
+Right-clicking and choosing "Open with" opens a file once in the selected program without changing anything.
+The default only changes if "Always use this app" is checked in that dialog, which users often select without realizing it applies to every file of that type going forward.